-Sensitivity assessment, Most of the literature found on this topic considered short-term (days to weeks) impacts of changes in salinity whilst the benchmark refers to a change for one year.
+Sensitivity assessment, Most of the literature found on this topic considered short-term (days to weeks) impacts of changes to salinity whilst the benchmark refers to a change for one year.
 However, Mytilus edulis was shown to be capable of acclimation to changes in salinity.
-As Mytilus edulis is found in salinities to as low as 4-5 psu (Riisgård et al., 2013), it is likely to be able to acclimate to a decrease in salinity from full (30-35 units) to variable (18-40 units) or reduced (18-30 units).
+As Mytilus edulis is found in salinities to as low as 4-5 psu (Riisgård et al., 2013), it is likely to be able to acclimate to a decrease in salinity of 4-10 units for a year.
 Therefore, Mytilus edulis is recorded as having a 'High' resistance to a decrease in salinity and a 'High' resilience (no impact to recover from).
-The blue mussel bed biotopes are, therefore, considered to be 'Not Sensitive' at the benchmark level.
+The blue mussel bed biotopes are therefore considered to be 'Not Sensitive' at the benchmark level.